 The Best Apps To Help You During Freedom Camping

 As a freedom camper in New Zealand, you’ll find a few tips will really help you to make the most of your trip.
-The best way to find this information is by downloading a couple of apps.
-These will help you find great camping spots in the North Island and the South Island with ease.

 Even though these camping apps are not exclusive to freedom camping, you will still find them useful.